Schedule of Events

 Kappa Sigma Fraternity Alumni Association Meeting

-In this interactive drop-in session, Scott Boback, Professor of biology will showcase the research projects he and his students are working on this semester.
-These projects utilize various techniques (videography, microscopy, electrophysiology, and biotremology) to understand the ecology and behavior of snakes.
+In this interactive, drop-in session, Scott Boback, Professor of biology, will showcase the research projects he and his students are working on this semester, using various techniques (videography, microscopy, electrophysiology, and biotremology) to understand the ecology and behavior of snakes.
 This session will also include an optional tour of the Dickinson Vivarium, an animal facility that houses his research colony of boa constrictors.

 Playing with Electronic String Art

-Professor Steve Erfle has been working on material that is at the boundary between art, math, and K-12 education for the last five years.
-You are invited to join him and learn how to create your own electronic string art designs using Playing with Polygons.
+For five years, Professor Steve Erfle has been working on material that is at the intersection of art, math, and K-12 education.
+You are invited to join him and learn how to create your own electronic string-art designs using Playing with Polygons.
 Open to kids K-12 that love Art!

-The Dickinson College Farm invites you to drop by to take a tour or hayride and learn about the many farm projects underway.
+The Dickinson College Farm invites you to come out for a tour or hayride and learn about the many farm projects underway.
 Tours will leave every 30 minutes starting at 10am.
-Hayride will be at Noon only.
+The hayride will be at Noon only.
 Please wear appropriate footwear for uneven and possibly muddy terrain.
-Event is weather dependent.
+Event is weather-dependent.
 Transportation not provided.

 Class of 1967 Vietnam Veterans Dedication